StacLabs/stac-validator/README.md

   --schema-cache-size INTEGER  Max number of schema entries to cache
                              per worker process.
 Use 0 to disable schema caching.
 Defaults to 16.
+  --batch-size INTEGER         Batch size for chunked processing.
+Larger
+                               batches use more memory but may be faster.
+                               Defaults to 2000.
   --help                Show this message and exit.
 ```